Skin to skin contact is when your naked baby is placed prone on your chest following delivery.

-Since widespread education on the importance of SSC, mothers are encouraged to ask their health care providers for assistance in facilitating skin to skin at birth.
-As spinal and epidural anaesthesia becomes increasingly common, women are able to stay awake and involved throughout the caesarean process. 😊
+Mothers are encouraged to ask their health care providers for assistance in facilitating skin to skin at birth.
+As spinal and epidural anaesthesia becomes increasingly common, women are able to stay awake and involved throughout the caesarean process.

-Facilitating SSC for new families requires staff education and training in order to ty overcome the obstacles of an operating theatre.
+Facilitating skin to skin contact for new families requires staff education and training in order to overcome the obstacles of an operating theatre.

-If this is the case, ask your midwife or doctor to help facilitate SSC with you as soon as possible depending on your circumstances.
+If this is the case, ask your midwife or doctor to help facilitate skin to skin with you as soon as possible depending on your circumstances.

 Bramson, L., Lee, J., Moore, E., Montgomery, S., Neish, C., Bahjri, K. and Melcher, C., 2010.
 Effect of Early Skin-to-Skin Mother—Infant Contact During the First 3 Hours Following Birth on Exclusive Breastfeeding During the Maternity Hospital Stay.
 Journal of Human Lactation, 26(2), pp.130-137.